Crested owl: Habitat

 The crested owl natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.
 They live up to 1000m in altitude, and are found in higher abundance where there is undergrowth and the presence of snags.
 Crested owls also prefer proximity with water.
 They favor old growth, however they will also occur in undisturbed secondary growth forest.
 More specifically, they are most abundant in old floodplain forest and are least abundant in primary seasonally flooded swamp forest.

 In Mexico, they are found in tropical evergreen and semi-deciduous forests, riparian areas, clearings and foothills.

 Behaviour

 As with most owls, this species is strictly nocturnal.
 They generally roost with their pair-member during the day in dense bushes, along forested streams or rivers and like to perch 3 to 10 meters above ground.
 When the crested owl is disturbed while roosting, it becomes slim and erects its ear tufts high.

 Breeding

 The crested owl breeds during the dry or early wet season and apparently nest in naturally occurring holes of mature trees.

 Diet

 This owl feeds mainly on large insects, and they are thought to feed on small vertebrates as well.
-Bats are estimated to represent only 5% of owl's diet, but they are known to be opportunistic predators.
+Bats are estimated to represent only 5% of the owl's diet, but they are known to be opportunistic predators.
 Recent observations described two crested owl preying on Seba's short tailed bat in mist nets.